Curbside appointments (to pick-up books on hold) are listed here: https://www.gtu.edu/curbside

 Patrons will wear a mask the entire time they are in the building, and are allowed to walk around the inside of the building and browse the stacks and use the restroom.
 Food and drinks (including water) are not allowed inside, as the mask must remain in place.

 While patrons are in the library, they should use the Ask-a-librarian chat if they have reference questions about materials.
 Library staff in the building are social distancing will not be expected to answer face-to-face questions, but instead will reply to circulation and account related questions via email.

 At the end of the appointment:

-After all patrons have left, library staff will collect all remaining items and put them into quarantine for 7 days.
-Custodial staff will clean and sanitize the card, table, and chair, and flip the card back over to the start position (check-in side), indicating it is ready for the next patron.
+After all patrons have left, library staff will collect all remaining items.
+Custodial staff will clean and sanitize the card, table, and chair. indicating it is ready for the next patron.